top of page

 Length of Reading: Paragraphs

-Our Summary: Slavevoyages.org has amazing resources, including databases on the Trans-Atlantic and Intra-America slave trades, maps, images, and lesson plans.
+Slavevoyages.org has amazing resources, including databases on the Trans-Atlantic and Intra-America slave trades, maps, images, and lesson plans.
+Click the image above to see a description of our favorite lesson plans.

 An Early History of Slavery (African and Indigenous)